Get your first pair PAIR for $54 with code NEWPAIR

 Aim to book a visit every one to two years, and it’s especially important if you find yourself squinting in order to see clearly or you’re experiencing headaches, blurry vision, or eye strain, or seeing halos around objects.

 If your eye exam shows that your vision needs correcting — for example, you may have myopia (nearsightedness) or hyperopia (farsightedness) — your eye doctor will give you a prescription for contact lenses or a pair of prescription eyeglasses.
 These will likely have single-vision or bifocal prescription lenses.
-Your optometrist can also check for any signs of potential eye diseases — it’s always best to detect those early on.
+Your healthcare provider can also check for any signs of potential eye diseases — it’s always best to detect those early on.

 Important note: Wearing non-prescription glasses won’t damage your eyes, but wearing the wrong prescription for you might.
 So if you’re going to wear prescription glasses, make sure to visit your eye doctor before ordering a pair so you can choose the right type.